Matthew 5:7, “Blessed are the merciful, for they shall obtain mercy.”

 You may find temporary amusement in alcohol, drugs, illicit sexual activity, but those activities only last long enough to take away how the fact of how unhappy you really are!
 Anything that just brings momentary happiness will ultimately add to your misery.

 This is where we see the utter deceitfulness of sin.
 It is bright and cheerful at the front door, with neon’s flashing, “C’mon in, this is fun!”
 “Do it now!”
 “You only go around once in life!”
 But the darkness at the back door will always lead to unhappiness, dejection, broken relationships, broken homes, depression and misery.
-They seldom show in movies and TV shows the end result of adultery and drunkenness.
-They seldom show the devastated families, abused and neglected children and in many cases, the suicides caused by all of their empty pursuits.
+They never show in movies and TV shows the end result of adultery and drunkenness.
+They never show the devastated families, abused and neglected children and in many cases, the suicides caused by all of their empty pursuits.

 Do you want to find real happiness?
 Jesus is in the happiness business!
 The word “Blessed” comes from the Greek word “Macharios,” from the root, “Machar,” meaning, real joy, inward bliss, and happiness.
 It is a character word, God and Christ are described by this word, and since believers are indwelt by Christ, and partakers of His divine nature, we are to be joyful believers.